DS-100/sp25/gradproject-nlp.md

 <a name = 'milestone-2-eda'></a>

-### Milestone 2: EDA + Internal Peer Review (10%) - October 28, 2024
+### Milestone 2: EDA (10%) - Monday March 17, 2025

 The milestone is intended to keep you on track to meet your project goals.
-You will need to submit an exploratory data analysis report to [this Gradescope assignment](https://www.gradescope.com/courses/827978/assignments/5159878){:target="_blank"} by **11:59 pm on October 28**.
+You will need to submit an exploratory data analysis report to [this Gradescope assignment](https://www.gradescope.com/courses/949942/assignments/5717504){:target="_blank"} as a PDF file by **11:59 pm on March 17**.
 This will include submitting both a report of your results so far as well as all code necessary to replicate your results.
 Please answer all the questions below.
-Your submission should include:
+Your report should answer the following questions (note these questions should be answered in the form of a report and not as bullet points):

 - **Data Sampling and Collection**
   - How was the data read and sampled for your EDA process?